JocysCom/UMQF/MORA/UMQF.md

 ### 1  Farmer - direct economic loss

+Context: Steve stole the farmer's only horse, depriving the family of their primary means of cultivation for two planting seasons.

 - ΔOSresource = Av / BLRR = −0.15/1 = −0.15
 - Psychological strain (sleep loss, anxiety): −0.02
 - ΔOS(Farmer) = −0.17 (range −0.15…−0.20)